Bernart de Venzac

 from himself and he changes his rightful attire for another's clothes.

-Like Marcabru, Bernart also employs a complex ironic attack on cuckolders by portraying the object of their sexual liaisons as not the women they intend but rather their husbands.
+Like Marcabru, Bernart also employs a complex ironic attack on cuckolds by portraying the object of their sexual liaisons as not the women they intend but rather their husbands.
 Bitter irony is a mainstay of Bernart's work.
-In general his moralising consists in attacking the perceived corruption of society and contemporary crisis of spiritual values.
+In general, his moralising consists in attacking the perceived corruption of society and the contemporary crisis of spiritual values.
 He makes a great deal of envy, greed, adultery, and pride.
-His language, however, is skilled and he employs a vocabular at once popular, colourful, rich with rare words, and deeply expressive.
+His language, however, is skilled and he employs a vocabulary at once popular, colourful, rich with rare words, and deeply expressive.
 Among the many unique words he used (and possibly invented) are esparpalh, frevoluc, frescum, and amarum.
 His poem Lanquan cort la doussa bia ("When the sweet breeze blows") is written in the trobar clus style.

 To Bernart has been attributed an anonymous "prayer" to "Saint Mary of the Orient" in which the poet requests protection for King Philip Augustus and the Emperor Frederick Barbarossa as they embarked on the Third Crusade (1189).
 Nevertheless, the acrimony he displays towards his own society has incited a charge of Cathar elements in his writings (Maria Picchio Simonelli, 1975).
 He was an influence on Peire Cardenal.